dec0dedd/dash-actions-tutorial/README.md

 Let's quickly go over what the file does:

 1. We run our app with `python3 app.py` and give it 30 seconds to fully load and generate all files,

 2. We need to extract all necessary files from our app to be able to run it on Github Pages.
 We can do this with `wget` command since Dash hosts our app on `http://127.0.0.1:8050/`.

 3. We create a new folder named `pages_files` where we will store all necessary files to run the app.
 Now we just need to move all downloaded files to `pages_files` directory.

 4. (IMPORTANT!)
-We are going to host this app using Github Pages.
-If repository's name doesn't match author's name (in this case it doesn't, `dash-actions-tutorial` != `dec0dedd`) Github won't short the URL and the app will be hosted on 'https://dec0dedd.github.io/dash-actions-tutorial/'.
-This can be a problem, because Dash might start to look for files in the wrong directories.
-As an example, Dash might want to use file `_dash-component-suites/plotly/package_data/plotly.min.js`, but such file doesn't exist (because there is no such file as `https://dec0dedd.github.io/dash-actions-tutorial/_dash-component-suites/plotly/package_data/plotly.min.js`).
-Instead we want it to find file `dash-actions-tutorial/_dash-component-suites/plotly/package_data/plotly.min.js`, this way it will look for file in `https://dec0dedd.github.io/dash-actions-tutorial/dash-actions-tutorial/_dash-component-suites/plotly/package_data/plotly.min.js` (and will find it because it's there).
-To solve this problem we have to use `find` and `sed` commands to search through all the files to replace all occurences of `_dash-component-suites` with `dash-actions-tutorial/_dash-component-suites` (we will also do the same with directories `_dash-layout`, `_dash-dependencies`, `_reload-hash`, `_dash-update-component`, `assets`).
+We are going to host this app using GitHub Pages.
+If the repository name doesn’t match the author's GitHub username (as in this case, where dash-actions-tutorial ≠ dec0dedd), GitHub won’t shorten the URL, so the app will be hosted at 'https://dec0dedd.github.io/dash-actions-tutorial/'.
+This can lead to issues, as Dash might search for files in incorrect directories.
+For example, Dash could try to access _dash-component-suites/plotly/package_data/plotly.min.js, but this file won't exist at https://dec0dedd.github.io/dash-actions-tutorial/_dash-component-suites/plotly/package_data/plotly.min.js.
+Instead, we need Dash to look for the file under dash-actions-tutorial/_dash-component-suites/plotly/package_data/plotly.min.js, so it will search https://dec0dedd.github.io/dash-actions-tutorial/dash-actions-tutorial/_dash-component-suites/plotly/package_data/plotly.min.js and find it.
+To fix this, we’ll use the find and sed commands to update all file paths by replacing instances of _dash-component-suites with dash-actions-tutorial/_dash-component-suites, and do the same for _dash-layout, _dash-dependencies, _reload-hash, _dash-update-component, and assets directories.

 5. Now we just need to move remaining (modified files) to `pages_files` folder to add them to the artifact we'll create later.

 ## 3. Create a Github Actions workflow